-Figure 6-3 shows both a pullup and pulldown but pins have only one, not both.
+Figure 5-3 shows both a pullup and pulldown but pins only have one, not both.

-PI = Pullup/pulldown Inhibit
+PI = Pullup/Pulldown Inhibit

-GZ = Output Enable (active low)

-HHV = Described in Section 6.3.2
+- GZ = Output Enable (active low) - HHV = Described in Section 5.3.2

-6.3.3 Power-Supply Design Considerations
+5.3.3 Power-Supply Design Considerations

 Core and I/O supply voltage regulators should be located close to the DSP (or DSP array) to minimize inductance and resistance in the power delivery path.
 Additionally, when designing for high-performance applications utilizing the device, the PC board should include separate power planes for core, I/O, $V{DDA\ANA}$ and $V{DDA\PLL}$ (which can share the same PCB power plane), and ground; all bypassed with high-quality low-ESL/ESR capacitors.